yuxinqi030812/assigment-1/README.md

 | Discussion               | Clear demonstration of understanding the topics covered in the assignment, presented logically.                                                                                                           | 1     |
 | **Total**                |                                                                                                                                                                                                           | 20    |

 For the Original tests, we award 1 mark if your JUnit test does not cause a build failure, and your test suite **does not fail** against the original code base.
-If you do not receive the mark for the original tests, you will also receive nomark for the Mutant score and staff mutant score part.
+If you do not receive the mark for the original tests, you will also receive no mark for the Mutant score and staff mutant score part.

 **Important**: We determine that a mutant is killed when a JUnit test includes a failed test.
 Because of this, if a test case fails when applied to the original source code, it will also fail on most of your mutants and staff mutants.
 If you find a test that is supposed to pass according to the specifications but fails in the original source code, please let us know via a private thread showing your test cases on the discussion board.